 - ≥ 0.85 and < 0.94 means your app’s performance is Good

 - ≥ 0.7 and < 0.85 means your app’s performance is Fair

 - ≥ 0.5 and < 0.7 means your app’s performance is Poor

 - < 0.5 means your app’s performance is Unacceptable

 Your overall apdex score is a culmination of the apdex of individual metrics like crashes, app launches, app traces, network calls and UI hangs.
 The best way to make the most out of your Apdex score is to align your team around a specific score target.

 Monitor new releases

-Normally any significant change in your app’s performance and by extension its apdex score will be a as a result of a new release.
-Rolling out code changes, new features or even simply a releasing fixes can all result in changes to your app’s performance.
+Normally any significant change in your app’s performance and by extension its apdex score will be as a result of a new release.
+Rolling out code changes, new features, or even simply releasing fixes can all result in changes to your app’s performance.
 Instabug APM lets you easily filter and monitor by app version and help you stay on top of new releases.
 And by having a set apdex score target you can make sure that each new release is meeting expectations and not affecting user experience.